pimcore/pimcore/doc/01_Getting_Started/README.md

-# Getting Started with Pimcore
+# Getting Started With Pimcore

 This section provides a quick getting started tutorial for Pimcore and covers the following topics: